 - All but lampshaded in Devil May Cry 4, when Dante explodes a huge towering Boss with one hit point left with a single pistol bullet.
 Twice.

-- In The The Elder Scrolls IV: Oblivion, you can run at full speed while being 0.1 weight units under your limit and preform stunning feats of acrobatics if your level is high enough, but if, in that state, you get hit by a 0.1 weight arrow, you are instantly immobilized.
+- In The Elder Scrolls, you can run at full speed while being 0.1 weight units under your limit and perform stunning feats of acrobatics if your level is high enough, but if, in that state, you get hit by a 0.1 weight arrow, you are instantly immobilized.

-- While not quite the same thing, in Breath of Fire IV the God Emperor Fou-Lu has spent the entire game with a target on his head by the very empire that resurrected him.
+- While not quite the same thing, in Breath of Fire IV the God-Emperor Fou-Lu has spent the entire game with a target on his head by the very empire that resurrected him.
 Near the end of the game, they decide to go all out and drop a Fantastic Nuke on him.
 He survives this, only to notice the hair accessory of his love interest near him.
 They'd used her for ammo.
-This act effectively convinces him to go from Humans Are Bastards but he can live with it to Kill 'em All and then burn the world down.
+This act effectively convinces him to go from Humans Are Bastards but he can live with it to kill everyone and then burn the world down.

 - In God Hand, when a demonic enemy is both down to their last bit of health and stunned, a prompt appears for "Poke of God", which causes Gene to finish the enemy with a light poke.

 - It's possible to drain the patient's blood level in Surgeon Simulator 2013 to an incredibly minuscule amount via whichever tools you decide to use, then finish him off with something seemingly inconsequential.
 This happens in an Achievement Hunter Rage Quit video; the patient is stabilized at 1 mL of blood (out of 5600), then is killed by a jab from a syringe.